-Consumption of manuka honey only mildly affects substrate metabolism of the gut microbiota of mice303
+Consumption of manuka honey only mildly affects substrate metabolism of the mice gut microbiota

-Natural honey diminished the starch digestibility in vitro compared to simulated honey (0% phenolics), an effect due to honey phenolics 281.
+Natural honey diminished the starch digestibility in vitro compared to simulated honey (0% phenolics), an effect due to honey phenolics

-In the case of irritable bowel syndrome (IBS) high fructose foods, and also honey, are generally not recommended^{116, 267}.
+In the case of irritable bowel syndrome (IBS) high fructose foods, and also honey, are generally not recommended.
 However it should be researched if honeys rich in glucose might be used by IBS patients.